 - Parkinson's symptoms, such as slowness of movement and rigidity, affect the muscles in the bowel wall.
-This can make it harder to push stools out of the body. - Some people with Parkinson's can't move around very well or exercise much, so their bowels aren't stimulated enough to work properly. - Some people have difficulty chewing and swallowing food.
-This makes it harder for them to include fibre in their diet, which helps to keep stools soft and easy to pass. - Some people do not drink enough fluid and this can cause bowel motions to become harder and more difficult to pass. - Some Parkinson's medication can make constipation worse.
+This can make it harder to push stools out of the body. - Some people with Parkinson's can't move around very well or exercise much, so their bowels aren't stimulated enough to work properly - People with the condition may have difficulty chewing and swallowing food.
+This makes it harder for them to include fibre in their diet, which helps to keep stools soft and easy to pass.

+- Some Parkinson's medication can make constipation worse. - Some people do not drink enough fluid and this can cause bowel motions to become harder and more difficult to pass.

-It is important that people with Parkinson's do not become constipated as this can result in poor absorption of their medication and, therefore, poor symptom control.
+It's important that people with Parkinson's don't become constipated, as this can result in poor absorption of their medication, and therefore poor symptom control.

 - Report the problem to your manager.
 Medication may be an option for constipation. - See if your client needs to be seen by the relevant member of the multidisciplinary team, such as a dietitian. - Make sure they drink enough fluids.
-Six to eight glasses a day are recommended.

-- Make sure your client

-maintains a healthy balanced

-diet which is high in fibre.

-This may include fruits (fresh,

-stewed, tinned or dried),

-vegetables (especially peas,

-beans and lentils), wholegrain

-and wholemeal foods (such

-as wholegrain breakfast

-cereals, wholemeal bread

-and wholemeal pasta).

-- If your client has difficulty moving around, you may need to help them visit the toilet.

-Allow plenty of time so they feel comfortable and unhurried.

-Help your client fill out a diet or stool chart.
-This will help to specify their needs and find out what the appropriate treatment should be when they are seen by their healthcare professional.

-Remember that some people with Parkinson's may have problems chewing and swallowing.
+Six to eight glasses a day are recommended. - Make sure your client maintains a healthy balanced diet that's high in fibre.
+This may include fruits (fresh, stewed, tinned or dried), vegetables (especially peas, beans and lentils), wholegrain and wholemeal foods (such as wholegrain breakfast cereals, wholemeal bread and wholemeal pasta). - If your client has difficulty moving around, you may need to help them visit the toilet.
+Allow plenty of time so they feel comfortable and unhurried. - Help your client fill out a diet or stool chart.
+This will help to specify their needs and find out what the appropriate treatment should be when they are seen by their healthcare professional. - Remember that some people with Parkinson's may have problems chewing and swallowing.
 This can make it difficult to eat a diet with plenty of fibre.
 There are some soluble varieties available and even some high-fibre drinks.
-A dietitian or a speech and language therapist can give advice about this.

-When increasing a person's intake of fibre, it is important to do so gradually to avoid bloating or flatulence (wind).
+A dietitian or a speech and language therapist can give advice about this. - When increasing a person's intake of fibre, it's important to do so gradually to avoid bloating or flatulence (wind).
 Introduce one new fibre food every three days.

-Find out more: see our booklet Looking after your bladder and bowels when you have Parkinson's.
+Find out more: at parkinsons.org.uk/bladder-and-bowel-problems